nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 To configure for other architectures you will need to create macro files suitable for your system.
 For a more in-depth description of the compile script, see  [TODO](TODO)

+The compiled executable will be placed inside the build/src... directory as hycom_cice

 # Preprocessing (script $NHCROOT/bin/expt_preprocess.sh)